SHADOW WORK PROMPTS

 Want to work on the parts of your personality that have been hurt?
 Want to clear any blockages preventing you from being your most authentic self?

-WHAT IS SHADOW WORK IN SIMPLE TERMS?
+WHAT IS SHADOW WORK?

 Shadow work is embracing your shadow.
 The part of you that you don’t want to come into the light.